Mastery is a book-guide on how to achieve mastery at anything you choose.

 Robert Greene says that social intelligence is key for any kind of mastery you’re aiming for.

 Because, Greene says, success without social intelligence is not real and will not last.

 The author says that social intelligence is about seeing people for who they really are, what motivates them and what their manipulating tendencies are.

 We’re all different, but we all also have a dark side and a tendency to manipulate.

 Robert Greene says the best approach is one of supreme acceptance.

 He quotes Schopenauer in saying that your goal is not to judge people and to change them, but to take them for whom they really are.

 A few good tips in the book are that:

-- Too big praises or too much friendliness upon meeting are envious and you should be guarded
+- Too big praises or too much friendliness upon first meeting are signs of envy and you should be guarded

 - To avoid envy ask for advice, self deprecate, show some weakness